kevinlekiller/linux_intel_display_overclocking/README.md

 ###Conclusion

 As noted at the start of the guide, if you do not have a Nvidia or Windows PC to test different refresh rates, this can be painful, as you will need to continuously try editing the edid file until you find something that works.

+Hopefully this guide has helped you in some way.